axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

     - `_template.js` - return the inner HTML of your web component here.
     - `index.js` - define your custom element here, by extending our provided JS classes.
     - `index.scss` - here goes your CSS

+# How do we release a new version

+Please run `npm run release` and follow the steps in the wizard.

+For more information: We have a strict strategy for releasing new versions of the Patterns Library.
+Please refer to the wiki: https://github.com/axa-ch/patterns-library/wiki/Crafting-a-release